Welcome to C Programming

 - Circular includes (A includes B, B includes A)

-- Including implementation files (.cpp) instead of headers
+- Including implementation files (.c) instead of headers

 - Forgetting to include necessary headers for used functionality

-C++ provides file stream classes for reading from and writing to files.
-The main classes are ifstream
+C provides file stream functions for reading from and writing to files.
+The main functions use the FILE structure and are declared in stdio.h.

 Basic File Operations